waimea-jmblack/level-3-programming-assesment/docs/test-results.md

 ## Movement

 In this test I am testing the movement of my game.
 There will be tests to dicatate weather the user can move north, south, east and west.
-I will also be making sure that any rooms that do not connect to others are cut off/ buttons disabled.
+I will also be making sure that any rooms that do not connect to the room the player is in, is cut off/ buttons disabled.

 ### Test Data Used